 Note: To receive synchronized video and sound, it is recommended that the camera time is synchronized with an NTP Server.
 This is enabled under System Options > Date & Time.
-Please refer to the help pages for more information.
+See the online help for more information.

 Live View Config

 Layout

 These are the tools for deciding the layout of the Live View page.